samuelim01/tp/docs/UserGuide.md

 #### 2.5.1.
 Filtering guests: `guest filter`

-Zoom in to your guest list with surgical precision.
-Filter guests by their details and more, allowing you to pick out details that matter to you and your guests.
+Allows you to filter guests by their details and more, so that you can pick out details that matter to you and your guests and zoom in to your guest list accordingly.

 Format: `guest filter [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/RSVP_STATUS] [tn/TABLE_NUMBER] [d/DIETARY_REQUIREMENT]… [t/TAG]…`